 The French Brittany is, in the European terminology, a cobby dog.
 Meaning that it is a compact dog.
 It is shorter than most field bred American Brits, standing around 18-20 inches tall and weighing between 28-40 pounds, .
 The French Brittany's muzzle is short, they have dark noses and amber or brown eyes compared to the light nose and eyes on American Brittanys, and can be black/white, liver/white, orange/white, tri-color and roan of any of those colors.
 There are also differences in head, ear set, neck length, tail set and various other areas of conformation.(refer to the FCI standards page).

 PERSONALITY & CHARACTERISTICS

-The literal translation of the French spaniel, le fougueux, from which the modern day meaning comes, is the "high spirited one".
+The literal translation of the French Spaniel, le fougueux, from which the modern day meaning comes, is the "high spirited one".
 This aptly describes the Brittany personality which shows a zest in general and for hunting in particular.
-French brittanys are energetic yet calm, they are a dog which prefers to be in their master's companionship and thrive best in an atmosphere where they are included within the home at least on a part time basis.
-He is affectionate and loyal, he'll put in a whole day's hunt no matter the weather, his energy seemingly bottomless, yet ease calmly right into the home without disrupting the household.
-With his compact stature, he is light and quick on his feet, which perhaps is what gives him such endurance.
+French Brittanys are energetic yet calm, they are a dog which prefers to be in their master's companionship and thrive best in an atmosphere where they are included within the home at least on a part time basis.
+They are affectionate and loyal, will put in a whole day's hunt no matter the weather, their energy seemingly bottomless, yet ease calmly right into the home without disrupting the household.
+With their compact stature, they are light and quick on their feet, which perhaps is what gives them such endurance.

 IS A FRENCH BRITTANY A GOOD FAMILY DOG?